sowiecki/gtfo/data/README.md

 Room device properties.
 Git ignored to prevent exposing account authentication keys.

 ## markers.json
-Markers to overlay on map.
+Markers to overlay on maps.

 ### mock-data.json
 Mock room reservation data, indentical in format to a response from Exchange services.
 Automatically generated.